-- All job postings must include an active and professional website, phone number, company location, and recruiters must use a professional or organization related email address, for example, no gmail or yahoo accounts.
+- All job postings must include an active and professional website, phone number, company location, and recruiters must use a professional or organization related email address (e.g. no gmail, yahoo, outlook accounts).

-- If the “Email” option for students to apply is selected and a non-company email address is listed, the apply option will automatically be changed to “Accumulate Online” by ECC staff, and you will be able to view the resumes through the job posting.
+- If the “Email” option for students to apply is selected and a non-company email address is listed, the apply option will automatically be changed to “Accumulate Online” by Engineering Career Center team, and you will be able to view the resumes through the job posting.

-- Postings must also adhere to the ECC recruiting policies, the National Association of Colleges and Employers (NACE) Principals for Professional Practice, and all federal and state employment laws.
+- Postings must also adhere to the Engineering Career Center recruiting policies, the National Association of Colleges and Employers (NACE) Principals for Professional Practice, and all federal and state employment laws.

-Only direct hiring organizations, seeking candidates for internships and full-time employment (requiring a degree) may conduct On-Campus Recruiting.
+Only direct hiring organizations seeking candidates for internships and full-time employment (requiring a degree) may participate in Virtual/On Campus Recruiting.

-- The Engineering Career Center will allow only those candidates with matching qualifications to apply for On-Campus Recruiting with hiring organizations.
+- The Engineering Career Center only allows candidates with matching qualifications to apply for these positions with hiring organizations.

-- Third-party recruiting for third party organizations is not available through On-Campus Recruiting.
+- Third-party recruiting for third party organizations is not available through Virtual OCR’s.

-- Employers are expected to notify the Engineering Career Center of any cancellations or changes to their interview schedules in order for students and alumni planning to participate in these recruiting activities may be notified in a timely manner.
+- Employers must notify the Engineering Career Center of any cancellations or changes to their interview schedules to properly notify candidates in a timely manner.

-- If an employer has to withdraw an offer made to a student for any reason, the employer contact is asked to notify the Director of the Engineering Career Center as soon as possible.
-Likewise, if a student reneges on an acceptance of employment with an employer, the Director should be notified in order for a thorough review of the situation can be made.
+- If an employer must withdraw an offer made to a student for any reason, the employer should notify the Director of the Engineering Career Center as soon as possible.
+If a student reneges on an acceptance of employment, the Director should be notified to ensure a thorough review and a proper assessment can be made.

-- The Engineering Career Center reserves the right to refuse any direct hiring organization from participation in On-Campus Recruiting, especially in cases of misrepresentation or violation of ECC, the National Association of Colleges and Employers (NACE) Principals for Professional Practice, and all federal and state employment laws.
+- The Engineering Career Center reserves the right to refuse any direct hiring organization from participation in Virtual/On Campus Recruiting, especially in cases of misrepresentation or violation of ECC, the National Association of Colleges and Employers (NACE) Principals for Professional Practice, and all federal and state employment laws.